-Israel-Hamas truce, hostage release to begin Friday, Qatar says
+Israel-Hamas truce, captive release to begin on Friday, Qatar says

 Palestinians would be released from Israeli prisons as part of the deal, which also includes a cessation of hostilities across Gaza, he said.

+Israel and Hamas, which have been at war since October 7, announced a deal on Wednesday allowing at least 50 captives in Gaza and scores of Palestinian prisoners to be freed during the truce.

+The initial 13 captives scheduled to be released by Hamas are women and children, and al-Ansari said that while he could not disclose the number of Palestinian prisoners to be released on Friday, he said the deal was “reciprocal, so we’re expecting a release to happen also on the Israeli side”.

-Al-Ansari said the Red Cross was coordinating with all parties involved with the release of the captives held in Gaza.
+Al-Ansari also said the Red Cross was coordinating with all parties involved with the release of the captives held in Gaza.

 “Our main objective here is the safety of the hostages,” he said.

-The armed wing of Hamas confirmed in a statement on Telegram that the truce would start at 7am local time.
+The armed wing of Hamas confirmed in a statement on Telegram that the four-day truce would start at 7am.

-The truce would last for four days, during which all military actions by al-Qassam Brigades, Hamas’ armed wing, and Israeli forces would cease, the statement added.
+During the truce, all military actions by Hamas’s Qassam Brigades and Israeli forces would cease, the statement added.

-The Israeli prime minister’s office said said Israel received an initial list of hostages to be released from Gaza.
+The Israeli prime minister’s office said Israel received an initial list of hostages to be released from Gaza.

 “The relevant authorities are checking the details of the list and are presently in contact with all the families,” it said in a statement.